 The communications control program operates under control of disk system management.
-Your telecommunications application programs are under control of the communications control program, and are one step removed from control by disk system management (Figure 2).
-They are, for example, loaded by the CCP on request from an operator and receive control of the central processing unit from the control program.
+Your telecommunications application programs are under control of the communications control program (Figure 2).
 Your programs issue requests for services.
 The requests are received by the communications control program.
 Some of these services are performed by the CCP itself, such as communications I/O. Other service requests are passed on by the CCP to disk system management.